 Tumba is candy-sweet, with a butterscotch aroma, and notes of raspberry iced tea, dried cranberry, black currant, juicing oranges, and more.
 Heavy cocoa roast tones in darker roasts.
 City to Full City+.
 Good for espresso.

 This lot from Tumba shows candied sweetness in the cup, a beautiful profile of fruit and tea flavors, and brilliant acidity that offers amazing structure to the complex cup character.
 The dry fragrance is laced with sweet berry smells, spiced accents of clove and cardamom, and layered raw sugar sweetness.
 The wet grounds smell so sweet, like lighter caramel that is near floral, butterscotch also comes to mind, and while fruited accents are still present, they aren't the focal point at this stage.
-The brewed coffee is incredibly clean and clear, profile flavors are crisp and succinct.
+The brewed coffee is unbelievably clean and clear, profile flavors crisp and are succinct.
 Berry notes come into view as you move through the cup, raspberry iced tea, and sweetened dried cranberries.
 A subtle tangerine note comes through in City roasts, and at City+ there's a mingling of fresh and dried fruit flavors that accent the cup, like juicing oranges and black currant.
-Tumba has a sweet finish, with a mix of chocolate and citrus sensed in the long aftertaste, along with a tannic black tea flavor.
+Tumba finishes sweet, a mix of chocolate and citrus are sensed in the long aftertaste, along with a tannic black tea flavor.
 Tumba's sweetness holds up to darker roast levels too, producing delicious dark chocolate roast tones, with cinnamon and chicory spice notes in the long finish.
-A remarkable Rwanda cup at a wide range of roasts, and we found City and City+ roasts brewed as pour-over made for a complete cup in terms of sweetness, complexity, and acidity.
+A remarkable Rwanda cup at a wide range of roasts, and we found City and City+ roasts brewed as pour over made for a complete cup in terms of sweetness, complexity, and acidity.